Expert Ratings For Comerica | Benzinga

 |0

-This current average has increased by 0.49% from the previous average price target of $81.0.
+This average price target has increased by 2.71% over the past month.

 What Are Analyst Ratings?